princyok/princyok.github.io/_posts/2020-03-13-some-musings-about-ai.markdown

 This writeup aims to be very detailed, simple and granular, such that by the end, you hopefully should have enough knowledge to investigate and code more advanced architectures from scratch if you chose to do so.
 You should expect a lot of math, but don't let that scare you away, as I'll tried my best to explain things as simply as possible.

 The original plan was to explain everything in one giant article, but that quickly proved unwieldy.
 So, I decided to break things up into multiple articles.
-This first article covers the prelude (basically some casual ramblings about AI) and subsequent articles focus on introducing an artificial neuron, the derivation of the equations needed to build one from scratch and the code implementation of those equations, and then repeat all that for a network of artificial neurons (a.k.a. neural networks).
+This first article is basically some casual ramblings about AI with a brief overview of machine learning, and subsequent articles focus on introducing an artificial neuron, the derivation of the equations needed to build one from scratch and the code implementation of those equations, and then repeat all that for a network of artificial neurons (a.k.a. neural networks).

 {% include blogseries_index_catching_ai.html %}